 A softphone software has everything desk phones have and even more.
 It has the basic features of calling and answering incoming calls, leaving a voicemail, and recording a call.
 Additionally, you can invite others to a conference call, send emails, and, depending on a softphone app, and you can start video conferencing with your employees.
 You can also plan your phone calls or meetings in a calendar and message your colleagues.

 Another convenient feature is that software can be installed as a softphone app to mobile devices and used from wherever there is an Internet connection.
+Weave offers businesses a softphone app for mobile devices to be used from wherever there is an Internet connection.

 How Does a Softphone Work?